DO NOT CONTACT THE VENUE!

 Phone calls/emails to the venue are not accepted as signups.

-When emailing requests, please put the Venue name and date you want to do in the subject header in this format:
+When emailing requests, please put the Venue name, day & date you want to perform and your experience level (newbie or veteran) in the Subject Line of your email in this format:

 If there is space available on that show you will receive a confirmation email indicating you are on.
 If you do not receive an email confirmation reply within 4 hours, that means there are no spots available for that show.
 Try another date.